A Simple Three-Step Method For Bible Study

 That is why it is important to follow this three step method for Bible study:

 Application - Does it apply to us living in the age of grace?
 If so, how does it apply?
-Is there a current dispensational truth or principle or universal truth or principle that applies to our lives?
+Is there a current truth or principle or universal truth or principle that applies to our lives?

 Even though this is a simple method for Bible study, it is often a time consuming process, requiring hours of study to comprehend its meaning and to accurately communicate it to those listening.